xinyingho/Negatron/src/net/babelsoft/negatron/resource/readme.txt

 To compile Negatron:
 1. Create a root folder locally that will hold the source code of Negatron and all its dependencies.
-2. Within this root folder, download the source code of Negatron, Negatron-Preloader, Negatron-Bootstrap, OpenViewerFX and VLCj using git.
-For OpenViewerFX and VLCj, you must get them from https://github.com/xinyingho/ as those versions include important modifications not available from the original repositories of those 2 projects.
+2. Within this root folder, download the source code of Negatron, Negatron-Preloader, Negatron-Bootstrap and OpenViewerFX using git.
+For OpenViewerFX, you must get it from https://github.com/xinyingho/ as this version includes important modifications not available from the original repository of this project.
-3. Switch VLCj to the branch "negatron-branch", with the command `git checkout negatron-branch`.
-4. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v11.
+3. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v11.
 This won't work on earlier versions of Java.
-6. The following instructions have been tested against Apache Netbeans 11.2.
+4. The following instructions have been tested against Apache Netbeans 11.2.
 But it should also work with other IDEs.
-7. Open all the 4 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
+5. Open all the 3 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
 Netbeans may issue some warnings.
 Ignore them as they will be solved by compiling the projects.
-8. Compile them in this order and you're done:
+6. Compile them in this order and you're done:
    1. OpenViewerFX
-   2. VLCj
-   3. Negatron-Preloader
+   2. Negatron-Preloader
-   4. Negatron
+   3. Negatron

 On the last compilation step, you may encounter an error about not finding the program `jpackage` during the create-package stage.
 It's normal: as Negatron uses an early access feature of Java for packaging, the official packs are generated using a custom hacked version of this feature.
 Negatron-Bootstrap doesn't need to be compiled.
 This obsolete project is still there to provide the icons for the Windows and macOS installers.